assiro/foil-assist-controller/README.md

 The receiver module generates a wifi hot spot where is possible to connect by a browser for data analyzing and settings

 The Lora module is optional in the receiver and transimetter.
 The firmware auto detect and use LoRa protocoll if the module is connected to the ESP.
 The trigger value from hall sensor could be sent by the LoRa channel in parallel to the ESP-NOW communication.
-LoRa transmition could improve the performance of the transmitions in the water
+LoRa transmition improves the performance of the transmitions in the water